About Dr. Adina

 .jpg)

-She is also a 2020 AncestryProGenealogists Scholarship winner and participant and co-chat leader in ProGen 50.
+She is also a 2020 AncestryProGenealogists Scholarship winner and alumna and former co-chat leader in ProGen 50.

 Relevant Education